dkelsey/python-flask-react-crud-example/README.md

 This app was created as an exercise.
 The goal was to create templates to automate the deployment of an application into OpenShift where the application has least 2 components which communicate with each other.

 I looked at a few example apps and chose this one.
 I wanted something with Python, Flask, and React.
-I settled on the demo created by Okta, however I modified it to use Keycloak-instead of Okta.
+I settled on the demo created by Okta, however I modified it to use Keycloak.

 I used the following tutorial and other listed material to construct the app: